stat-lab/TRsv/README.md

 -ml (min_len) <minimum length of variant> (default: 3 for HiFi reads, 20 for non-HiFi reads)
 -msl (min_tr_len) <minimum length of TR-CNV> (default: 3 for HiFi reads, 20 for non-HiFi reads)
-If not specify this, the value specified with -ml is used for -msl.
+If this is not specified, the value specified with -ml is used for -msl.
 -xc (exclude_chr) <chromosome name(s) to be excluded, comma-separated> (e.g., -xc Y for male sample)
 -sk (skip) <skip step-1~3> (1: skip step-1, 2: skip step-2, 3: skip step-3, 12: skip steps-1 and -2, 123: skip steps-1, -2, and -3)
 You can use this option if you want to resume from a step in the middle of the process.